World War 3 Fears Loom As North Korea’s ‘Crazy Fat Kid’ Threatens U.S. Sub? [Opinion]

 This propaganda website has also reported to their readers in North Korea that the U.S. has positioned the nuclear submarine along with the super aircraft carrier strike group to “further intensive threats toward our republic.”
 As these ships of war wait off the Korean Peninsula, the website stated that their nation will also sink the USS Carl Vinson if it comes any closer to North Korea.

-The propaganda website stated,
+The propaganda website stated the following.

 “Whether it’s a nuclear aircraft carrier or a nuclear submarine, they will be turned into a mass of scrap metal in front of our invincible military power centered on the self-defense nuclear deterrence.”